caicaishmily/Translation/README.md

 # Translation
-This is a repository for translation
+This is a repository for translation some articles about fontend